Smokeless Tobacco and Health Risks

 Oral tobacco contains at least 28 chemicals known to cause cancer (carcinogens).
 The most harmful of these are tobacco-specific nitrosamines, which are known to cause lung cancer.
 The juice from smokeless tobacco causes sores and white patches (called leukoplakia) in the mouth that can lead to cancer.
 People who use smokeless tobacco have a higher risk of cancers of the mouth, throat (pharynx), esophagus (swallowing tube from the throat to the stomach), stomach, and pancreas.
 Other effects of using spit tobacco include chronic bad breath, stained teeth and fillings, gum disease, tooth decay and loss, and break-down of bone in the jaw.
 Studies show that users of smokeless tobacco also have an increased risk of heart disease, heart attacks, and stroke.

-- Smokeless tobacco around the world
+- Smokeless tobacco around the world.

 - Are you ready to quit smokeless tobacco?

-- Quitting smokeless tobacco
+- Quitting smokeless tobacco.

-- Symptoms of withdrawal from smokeless tobacco
+- Symptoms of withdrawal from smokeless tobacco.

-- Resources for Quitting
+- Resources for Quitting.

-- Life after tobacco
+- Life after tobacco.

 There are several reasons why quitting is important.
 First and most importantly, quitting will improve your health and lower your chances of developing a tobacco-related cancer or heart disease.
-Your risk of these diseases decreases the longer you stay off smokeless tobacco.
+Your risk of these diseases decreases the longer you don’t use smokeless tobacco.
 A tobacco habit is costly, and by quitting you will have extra money to put towards other things.
-Mouth sores will heal soon after quitting, and you will be rid of the bad breath and stained teeth.
+Mouth sores will heal soon after quitting, and you will be rid of bad breath and stained teeth.
 The stains from tobacco juice on your clothes and in your car will be a thing of the past.
-Additionally, you will be setting a good example to those around you, especially if you have children in your life.
+Additionally, you will be setting a good example for those around you, especially if you have children in your life.

 Quitting smokeless tobacco is like quitting any addiction.
-Nicotine is a highly addictive substance and quitting involves dealing with the physical, mental and emotional components of this addiction.
+Nicotine is a highly addictive substance and quitting involves dealing with the physical, mental, and emotional parts of this addiction.
 Talk with your healthcare provider for suggestions and support while you quit.
 Visit online support sites to learn ways to avoid or deal with common stumbling points.
 For smokeless tobacco users, there may be a greater need to find an oral substitute to take the place of the tobacco such as sugarless candy or gum.